Julia-Tempering/Pigeons.jl/docs/src/gsoc.md

 **Recommended Skills:** Familiarity with Julia, Markdown, and some basics of website development.
 A basic knowledge of statistical concepts.
 A desire to learn about the parallel tempering algorithm.

-**Expected Results:** A website hosting a collection of difficult sampling problems with a user submission portal.
+**Expected Results:** A collection of difficult sampling problems and implementations in Julia.

 **Mentors:** [Alexandre Bouchard-Côté](https://github.com/alexandrebouchard),
 [Trevor Campbell](https://github.com/trevorcampbell/), and